 - You’ll now see the list of all your hardware listed in Device Manager

-Let take the example of the display driver
+Let’s take the example of the display driver

 - If a driver update is available, the wizard will automatically install it, if not, your driver is already up to date.

-Reinstall driver compatible mode
+Reinstall the driver in compatible mode

-- Open device manager,
+- Press the Windows key + X and Open the device manager,

 - Click yes to confirm remove the driver and restart your PC